Background pattern

 • to treat secondary hyperparathyroidism in patients with severe kidney disease who require dialysis to remove waste products from their blood, and whose disease is not controlled with other treatments.

 In primary and secondary hyperparathyroidism, the parathyroid glands produce too much PTH.
-The term “primary” means that the hyperparathyroidism is not caused by any other disease and “secondary” means that the hyperparathyroidism is caused by another disease, such as kidney disease.
-Both primary and secondary hyperparathyroidism can cause loss of calcium from the bones, which can produce bone pain and fractures, problems in blood vessels and heart vessels, kidney stones, mental disease, and coma.
+The term "primary" means that the hyperparathyroidism is not caused by any other disease, and "secondary" means that the hyperparathyroidism is caused by another disease, such as kidney disease.
+Both primary and secondary hyperparathyroidism can cause the loss of calcium from the bones, which can lead to bone pain and fractures, problems with blood vessels and heart vessels, kidney stones, mental illness, and coma.

-2. What you need to know before starting to take Cinacalcet Stada
+2. What you need to know before you take Cinacalcet Stada

 Do not take Cinacalcet Stada

-• if you are allergic to cinacalcet or any of the other ingredients of this medication (listed in section 6).
+• if you are allergic to cinacalcet or any of the other ingredients of this medicine (listed in section 6).

 • if you have low levels of calcium in your blood.
-Your doctor will monitor your calcium levels in the blood.
+Your doctor will monitor your blood calcium levels.

 Warnings and precautions

-Consult your doctor, pharmacist, or nurse before starting to take cinacalcet.
+Talk to your doctor, pharmacist, or nurse before starting cinacalcet.

-Before starting to take this medication, inform your doctor if you have ever suffered from:
+Before starting this medicine, tell your doctor if you have or have had:

-• seizures(attacks or crises).
-The risk of seizures is higher in people who have had them before
+• seizures(attacks or fits).
+The risk of having seizures is higher in people who have already had them

 • liver problems